-Now, we shall consider two sequences of markings.
+Now, we shall consider two sequences of markings: the first one connects the marking corresponding to first marking of $\tau(\bar B_i)$ with that corresponding to the union of $\tau(B_i^j)_{-n}$ $(j=q+1, \dots , p)$; and the other, which proceeds in the negative direction, connects the marking corresponding to the last slice of $\tau(\hat B_i)$ with that corresponding to the union of $\tau(B_i^j)_n$ $j=1, \dots q$.
 The first one is obtained by combining a sequence of markings corresponding to $\tau(\bar B_i)$ with those corresponding to the $\tau(B_i^j)\, (j=q+1, \dots , p)$.
-By our definition of markings corresponding to slices in $\tau(B_i^j)$, if we choose first slice from every $\tau(B_i^j)$, the corresponding marking coincides with the one corresponding to the last slice of $\tau(\bar B_i)$, where vertices on annular geodesics are regarded as the first ones.
-Therefore after the sequence of markings for $\tau(\bar B_i)$, we can append the one obtained by advancing slices in the $\tau(B_i^j)\, (j=q+1, \dots ,p)$, so that we proceed at each step by advancing a slice in $\tau(B_i^j)$ which is farthest from the goal, \ie the $n$-th slice counted from the last one, up to the point where all the slices are the $n$-th counting from the last one.
-We denote thus obtained sequence of markings by $\mu^-(i,n)=\{\mu^-_k(i,n)\}$.
+By our definition of markings corresponding to slices in $\tau(B_i^j)$, if we choose the first slice from every $\tau(B_i^j)$, the corresponding marking coincides with the one corresponding to the last slice of $\tau(\bar B_i)$, where vertices on annular geodesics are set to be the first ones.
+Therefore after the sequence of markings corresponding to $\tau(\bar B_i)$, we can append the one obtained by advancing slices in the $\tau(B_i^j)\, (j=q+1, \dots ,p)$, so that we proceed at each step by advancing a slice in $\tau(B_i^j)$ which is farthest from the goal, \ie the $n$-th slice counted from the last one, up to the point where all the slices are the $n$-th counting from the last one.
+We denote thus obtained sequence of markings by $\mu^-(i,n)=\{\mu^-_k(i,n)\}_k$.
 In the same way, we define a sequence of markings obtained by combining one corresponding to $\tau(\hat B_i)$ with those corresponding to $\tau(B_i^j)\, (j=1, \dots , q)$.
-We denote this sequence by $\mu^+(i,n)=\{\mu^+_l(i,n)\}$.
+We denote this sequence by $\mu^+(i,n)=\{\mu^+_l(i,n)\}_l$.
 To simplify the notation, we denote the last markings in $\mu^-(i,n)$ and $\mu^+(i,n)$ by $\mu^-_\infty(i,n)$ and $\mu^+_\infty(i,n)$ respectively.